edsu/cscw-pandoc/README.md

-This repository contains the [CSCW 2017 LaTeX template] that have been adjusted to be used with [Pandoc Markdown] and your [BibTeX] file.
+This repository contains the [CSCW 2017 LaTeX template] that has been slightly adjusted so that it can be used with a [Pandoc Markdown] and your own [BibTeX] file to generate a PDF.

 If you have some writing in Pandoc Markdown and you want to generate a CSCW PDF you can replace [paper.md] with your own work, and then: